scaleway/crossplane-provider-scaleway/README.md

       key: credentials
 ```

+2. Run `kubectl apply -f your-folder/` to apply this configuration with the secret.

+3. Run `kubectl describe providerconfigs` to verify the `ProviderConfig`.

+#### Configuration reference

 The `spec.secretRef` describes the parameters of the secret to use.
 * `namespace` is the Kubernetes namespace the secret is in.
 * `name` is the name of the Kubernetes `secret` object.
 * `key` is the `Data` field from `kubectl describe secret`.

-Apply this configuration with the secret `kubectl apply -f your-folder/`.

-You can verify the `ProviderConfig` with `kubectl describe providerconfigs`.

 ### Create a managed resource

-Create a managed resource to verify the provider is functioning.
+1. Create a managed resource to see if the provider is properly functioning.

-This example creates a Scaleway Object Storage Bucket.
+The following example creates a Scaleway Object Storage bucket.

 ```yaml
 apiVersion: object.scaleway.upbound.io/v1alpha1